-1. Contract Ending Notice.
+- 1. Contract Ending Notice.
 When given by the Director of the Charter Schools Office ("CSO Director") or the University Board, each of the following written notices to the Academy Board shall constitute a "Contract Ending Notice": (a) that the University Board will not be renewing the Contract or extending it beyond its then existing term; (b) that the University Board is exercising its right to terminate the Contract; or (c) that the University Board has revoked the Contract.

-2. Notice to State of Michigan.
-Within ten (10) days of receipt of a Contract Ending Notice, the Charter Schools Office (CSO) shall give written notice to the Michigan Department of Education and the Michigan Department of Treasury of the nonrenewal, non-extension, termination, or revocation of the Contract, as the case may be.
-Unless otherwise expressly provided in writing by the CSO Director or the University Board, the CSO shall request the Michigan Department of Education and the Michigan Department of Treasury of the dissolution, liquidation and winding-up of the Academy.
+A notice of termination from the Academy shall also constitute a "Contract Ending Notice" for purposes of this policy. - Notice, the Charter Schools Office (CSO) shall give written notice to the Michigan Department of Education and the Michigan Department of Treasury of the non-renewal, non-extension, termination, or revocation of the Contract, as the case may be.
+Unless otherwise expressly provided in writing by the CSO Director or the University Board, the CSO shall request the Michigan Department of Education's guidance and procedures on the dissolution, liquidation and winding up of the Academy.
 The notice given by the CSO shall advise the Michigan Department of Education and the Michigan Department of Treasury of the Contract Ending Date.
 The "Contract Ending Date" is (a) the date the term of the Contract ends, if the Contract is not being renewed or extended, (b) the effective date of termination, if the Contract is being terminated, or (c) the effective date of revocation, if the Contract is being revoked.
 The CSO shall simultaneously send the Academy Board a copy of its notice.